kimmknight/raweb/README.md

 ### 3. Manual Installation in IIS

 Download and extract the [latest RAWeb zip file](https://github.com/kimmknight/raweb/archive/master.zip).
 Copy the **aspx/wwwroot** folder to the desired location within your IIS website(s).
 In IIS, convert the folder to an application.
-To enable authentication, disable *Anonymous Authentication* and enable *Windows Authentication* on the **auth** subfolder only.
+To enable authentication, on the **auth** subfolder only, disable *Anonymous Authentication* and enable *Windows Authentication*.

 ## Publishing RemoteApps and Desktops